 Lilith pointed at an empty spot.
 “He’s there.
 Aurora is concealing him from our perceptions.”

-Cyborg activated his white sound, and as the noise weakened the illusion-caster’s concentration, the real Danny appeared where before all they had seen was empty space.
+Cyborg activated his white sound, and as the noise weakened the illusion-caster’s concentration, the real Danny appeared in a spot that had appeared to be empty space.

 Suddenly, Evans screamed and fell into her arms.

 “Evans was a patsy,” said the Flash.
 “They dressed him up in the Phantasm gear, and Aurora made him obey her, even to the point of claiming to be the man behind the whole plan.
-I doubt the HIVE is even connected.”
+I doubt the HIVE is even connected at all.”

-Danny remained calm.
-“You are crazy.
+Danny remained calm throughout.
+“You’re crazy.
 No babe from a Victoria’s Secret ad can prove it.
 I tried to catch the crooks to impress my folks.
 They did all this illusion/mind-control stuff for Evans.
 Aurora may have made him do it, but he did it.”

-Aurora grinned.
-“I did all as my master Evans ordered.
+Aurora grinned and said, “I did all as my master Evans ordered.
 He gave me life.”

 Jericho signed, “If only we had been able to help him.
 He could have become one of us someday with the right influences.”

 Arsenal led Danny Chase out.
 The boy remained silent and smug.
-He did not risk fighting the heroes, since doing so would only weaken his claim to be but a victim.
-He hoped to test his brains and his malice against them all again.
+He didn’t want to risk fighting the heroes, since doing so would only weaken his claim to be but a victim.
+He hoped to test his brains against all of them again someday.